liepinaievaa-maker/meditate-with-aurora/README.md

 ### Content

- + All written content across the Aurora Meditation website (Home, Team, and Booking pages) was created and edited by me specifically for this project, only I took a inspiration from Pinterest and other websites for design on content but nothing was directly used.
+ + Most of written content across the Aurora Meditation website (Home, Team, and Booking pages) was created and edited by me specifically for this project and as well:
+   + Some text structure, proofreading, and section descriptions were generated and refined with the help of [ChatGPT by OpenAI](https://chatgpt.com/) to improve clarity and consistency, especially for READ.me.

  + Some layout ideas and structure were inspired by Code Institute learning materials, which helped ensure accessibility, responsiveness, and semantic HTML practices.
  + The navigation bar and booking form were developed using Bootstrap 5, which served as the foundation for responsive design and layout consistency.
  + The icons used throughout the project, including the logo star and social media icons in the footer, were sourced from [Font Awesome](https://fontawesome.com/)